BlazingAsher/ical-proxy/README.md

    2. Options can be found by running with `-h`: `python3 app.py -h`

 **WARNING**: There is no authentication functionality!
 This service should most likely be behind a reverse proxy that can provide authentication or only host calendars that should be publicly-available.

+## Known Limitations
+- Events that have a date transform applied must start and end on the same day (in the event start date's time zone).
+Otherwise, the end date will be set to the start date.
+  - There isn't a huge reason for this and the change is pretty simple if you require the time of multi-day events to be transformed
+  - This doesn't affect multi-day events that don't match a time transform.